MrIckyThump/programming_python/README.md

 # Learning goals
 <a name="learning"/>

-- Acquire the fundamental linguistic concepts that are relevant to language technology.
+- Acquire the fundamental programming concepts that are relevant to programming and data science.
 This goal will be assessed in the short homework assignments and the exams.
-- Analyze and understand state-of-the-art algorithms and statistical techniques for reasoning about linguistic data.
+- Analyze and understand state-of-the-art algorithms and programming techniques for dealing with data science tasks.
 This goal will be assessed in the exams and the assigned projects.
-- Implement state-of-the-art algorithms and statistical techniques for reasoning about linguistic data.
+- Implement state-of-the-art algorithms and programming techniques for dealing with data.
 This goal will be assessed in the assigned projects.
-- Adapt and apply state-of-the-art language technology to new problems and settings.
+- Adapt and apply state-of-the-art programming technology to new problems and settings.
 This goal will be assessed in assigned projects.
-- (7650 only) Read and understand current research on natural language processing.
-This goal will be assessed in assigned projects.

 # Readings #
 <a name="readings"/>

-Readings will be drawn mainly from my [notes](https://github.com/jacobeisenstein/gt-nlp-class/blob/master/notes).
+Readings will be drawn mainly from my [notes](https://github.com/jacobeisenstein/gt-nlp-class/blob/master/notes) and notebooks.
 Additional readings may be assigned from published papers, blogposts, and tutorials.

 ## Supplemental textbooks ##